neilmix/css-commons/README.md

 See the `docs` directory for full syntax reference.

-# Static utility classes for common properties and values.
+## Static utilities for common use-cases

 See above for a description of the syntax, and the `docs` directory for full reference.

-# Support for ad-hoc dynamic property values
+## Ad-hoc dynamic property values

 See above for a description of the syntax, and the `docs` directory for full reference.

-# CSS variable-based support for custom taxonomy values that are automatically applied to all corresponding properties
+## Build-your-own taxonomy that is interoperable with traditional CSS

 The css-commons library supports taxonomic declaration of values as CSS variables.
 First, declare a CSS variable on :root using the format below.
 (This must be declared